The goals of this chapter are to:

 - Unconformity – surface separating older from younger rocks and representing a gap in the geologic record

 Look carefully at the top sequence boundary.
 Does it look like a clinoform?
 Sometimes sequence boundaries look similar to clinoforms as the transition between depositional cycles can be very gradual without significant erosion.
-You have to look to see if there is onlap of the next strata to be able to distinguish a clinoform from a sequence boundary.
+You have to look to see if there is onlap of the next strata to distinguish a clinoform from a sequence boundary.

-In this exercise, you will work on determining whether sea level influenced the deposition of Cretaceous sediments as well as the different features associated with sequence stratigraphy.
+In this exercise, you will work on determining whether sea level influenced the deposition of sediments as well as the different features associated with sequence stratigraphy.
 To do this, you will investigate a stratigraphic section in the Colville Basin, Arctic Alaska (Figure 5.19).

 Long before Alaska was granted statehood, oil was found seeping from the ground in the Arctic.
 This oil helped lead to the creation of the National Petroleum Reserve of Alaska (NPRA – an area the size of Indiana).
 This area is also known for its coal; some have estimated that this region has ~40% of the U.S. reserves.
 Arctic Alaska has provided much of the energy resources for the rest of the United States for many years.
 To help define where the oil was located and how it formed, the U.S. Geological Survey conducted many seismic surveys (often called lines) across the region.
 We will look at one line for this exercise.
 Figure 5.20 shows the Cretaceous formations in this section: Pebble Shale unit, Torok Formation, and Nanushuk Formation.